Islandora-Collaboration-Group/ISLE/docs/contributor-docs/making-pr-guide.md

 On branch issue_1234_fix
 nothing to commit, working tree clean
 ```
-Complete your work on the branch and when done, add it to your fork on github.
+Complete your work on the branch and when done, add it to your fork on GitHub.
 If you are working on a change to an ISLE docker container, please read the
 `Changing a Docker Container` section below on additional steps to do when
 submitting a PR.